jhpyle/docassemble/_docs/functions.md

 * `last_page` indicates the last page to read.
 By default, all pages are read.

+### Running OCR tasks in the background

+Note that the OCR process usually takes a long time.
+Unless the document is only one page long, the user will have to wait, looking at a spinner, for far too long.

+The best practice is to run OCR tasks in the background, using the [`background_action()`] function discussed above.

+The following example demonstrates how this can be done.
+First, the user is asked to upload a PDF file.
+Then, the OCR task is started in the background.
+Then, the user is asked to answer another question, which will take significant time.
+Hopefully, by the time the user finishes answering that question, the OCR will be finished.
+But just in case it hasn't finished, the user will be shown a screen telling the user to wait.
+This screen reloads every five seconds, so that when then OCR process does finish, the user will be able to proceed to the rest of the interview.

+{% include side-by-side.html demo="ocr-background" %}

+For more information about using [background processes], see the documentation for the [`background_action()`] function and its related functions, above.

+### Running OCR with languages other than English

-If you need to OCR uncommon languages, you may need to install extension packages on your system and edit the [`ocr languages`] configuration directive.
+If you need to OCR languages other than English, you may need to install extension packages on your system and edit the [`ocr languages`] configuration directive.

 For example, if your server needs to OCR Arabic, you will need the `tesseract-ocr-ara` package, which is not installed by default.